wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Correspondingly, the tag array type used in the class is `CacheArray<SharedCacheLine>`, which only contains coherence information, but not operational information as in the L1 cache array.

+Compared with non-inclusive caches, this type of the coherence controller can maintain coherence information for blocks both in the current cache and in upper level caches using the same tag array, since the upper level blocks are only a subset of blocks in the current cache.

 #### Data Members